liferay-search/liferay-docs/en/developer/frameworks/articles/assets/03-rendering-an-asset/03-creating-factory-asset-renderer.markdown

     There are a few annotation elements you should set:

-    - The `immediate` element directs the factory to start in @product@ when its module starts.
+    - The `immediate` element directs the factory to start in @sharepoint@ when its module starts.
     - The `property` element sets the portlet that is associated with the asset.
       The Blogs portlet is specified, since this is the Blogs asset renderer